sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/doks/09-Bootstraping-First-Worker-Node.md

     Actual Solution for the above issue, is to execute the below command and then restrat etcd. sudo setenforce 0

+> Important Note.
+Even after the kubelet is running now, it throws error which can be seen in the messages file and also the status of the Node is NotReady, since we need to configure the Network.
+May 09 19:49:34 kubernetes-rhel8-workervm kubelet[7690]: E0509 19:49:34.678324    7690 kubelet.go:2187] Container runtime network not ready: NetworkReady=false rea>
+May 09 19:49:38 kubernetes-rhel8-workervm kubelet[7690]: W0509 19:49:38.159981    7690 cni.go:237] Unable to update cni config: no networks found in /etc/cni/net.d

 Next: [Bootstrapping the Kubernetes Second Worker Node](https://github.com/sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/blob/master/doks/10-Bootstraping-Second-Worker-Node.md)